Teaching resource Liminal spaces and portals

 Exercise 4

-Finally do one larger drawing to combine all these elements into one.
-This drawing should combine reality with fantasy and a transitional element.
-What imagery from the ordinary and the magical could you combine to make the most compelling combination?
-Perhaps you could contrast black and white with colour to further contrast the different elements?
+Finally, make one larger drawing that combines all these elements.
+This drawing should bring together reality, fantasy, and a transitional element.
+What imagery from the ordinary and the magical could you combine to make the most compelling scene?
+You could contrast black and white with colour to emphasise the different elements.